Let the people of Chicago decide whether to impose term limits on Chicago’s Mayor and let voters elect a Consumer Advocate.

-- The signer must sign the petition in the presence of the circulator (YOU!).
+- The signer must sign the petition in the presence of the circulator (remember: that’s YOU!).
 You can’t leave the petition on a table and come back for it later.
 You say you can multitask?
 Great!
 You can use 3 or 4 clipboards at once to get more than one signature at a time, but you must witness every signing.

 - You may sign your own petition.
 See?
 You already have one signature!

 - Fill in your name and address at the bottom of the petition (where it says “Print Name of Circulator”), but don’t sign it just yet.

 - Finally, you need to sign the “Circulator’s Oath” in the presence of an Illinois notary public.
 Many banks will notarize the petitions for free.
 Call or email the Take Charge Chicago Headquarters if you need help finding a notary.